granthaskins/chat_with_docs/README.md

 # Chat with PDF

 This project allows you to interact with PDF documents using GPT 3.5 Turbo (or another model of your choice).
-The script extracts text from PDF files and uses OpenAI's GPT 3.5 Turbo (or another model of your choice) to generate summaries or interact with the content.
+The script extracts text from files in a specified directory and uses OpenAI's GPT 3.5 Turbo (or another model of your choice) to generate summaries or interact with the content.

 ## Features

-- Extract text from PDF files.
+- Extract text from files of various types.
 - Use GPT 3.5 Turbo (or another model of your choice) to generate summaries or interact with the extracted text.
 - Handle encrypted PDFs (requires `PyCryptodome`).